 Key Stage 4

 The subjects chosen are studied in Years 10 & 11 and usually lead to a GCSE or equivalent qualification.
-All students take English Language, English Literature, Mathematics and Religious Education.
+All students take English Language, English Literature, Mathematics and Religious Studies.
 In addition, all students must take Science; either Combined Science GCSE or separate Science pathways, as well as either Geography or History.
-The majority of students take a Modern Foreign Language.
+It is our aim that the majority of students take a Modern Foreign Language.
 Students also all take part in core physical education lessons.
 Students are then free to make choices of other courses to follow, many of which they had experience of in Key Stage 3.

-During KS4, students are taught PSHE through high impact days, tutorial activities, one off events and also PSHE week for all Year 10 students at the end of the year.
+During KS4, students are taught PSHE through timetable lessons each fortnight which cover all aspects of personal social and health education including statutory relationships and sex education (RSE).
 The curriculum covers areas suggested by the PSHE Association suggested Scheme of Learning for Key Stage 4 and also is flexible to respond to the needs of each particular cohort.
-Through this range of sessions, students develop a greater awareness of sex and relationships, how to stay safe in the modern world (including radicalisation and cyber-security) as well as careers education and British values.
+Through this curriculum, students develop a greater awareness of sex and relationships, how to stay safe in the modern world (including radicalisation and cyber-security) as well as careers education and British values.

 Key Stage 5

 At Sixth Form there is a balance of academic and vocational opportunities which leads to the large majority of our students staying with us.
 We offer a wide range of A Levels and provide Applied General and Technical courses in certain subject areas.
-Students in the 6th form experience a broad pastoral curriculum including a range of enrichment opportunities.
+Students in the 6th form experience a broad pastoral curriculum including a range of enrichment opportunities and statutory religious education.
 The curriculum in the 6th form ensures that students have the knowledge and skills to take them beyond the frame of their current experiences and to support students in developing excellent personal, social and independent learning skills.